rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/rails.md

 If we go back into the `Article` model and add the `has_many` side of the association, it's important to note that `has_many` associations in NoBrainer are read-only.
-NoBrainer leaves saving the members of the association to the developer because the server cannot enforce strong consistency due to the lack of transactions.
+The server cannot atomically commit objects to two tables, so saving the members of the association is up to the developer.

 ## Validation